epadam/CNN-AV1-intra-encoder/source/aom_av1.rst

 AOM AV1
 ======================================

+The members of AOM include all the big players like Google, Facebook, Netflix, Apple, Intel, etc, the maintenance and development of AV1 are more guaranteed.
+All these reasons increase the chance for AV1 to dominate the video market.

-AV1 introduce many new tools, in Table, it can be seen the tools comparison between AV1 and HEVC
+AV1 introduces many new tools,  Table shows the tool comparison between AV1 and its main competitors, HEVC and VVC

 ==========================
 Intra Prediction Tools
 ==========================

+As shown in Table, AV1 has more intra prediction tools than HEVC.
+These intra predcition tools are breifly introduced as follows:

 ----------------
 Directional Mode